b-lukaszuk/RJ_BS_eng/contents/prediction.md

 ```

 So, on average our model miscalculates the value on the Y-axis (`plantAkg`) by 2
 units (here kilograms).
-Of course, this is slightly optimistic view, since
+Of course, this is slightly optimistic view, since we
 expect that on a new, previously unseen data set, the prediction error will be
 greater.